-The next round of Counts will take place on Saturday September 13th and Tuesday September 16th.
-We still need volunteers to help count on Tuesday the 16th.
+The next round of Counts will take place on Saturday January 24th 2014 and Tuesday January 27th 2014.
+Click here to volunteer now!

 The Bicycle Coalition of Maine works with the Portland Area Comprehensive Transportation System (PACTS) to conduct regular bicycle and pedestrian user counts at key locations in the region at specific times of the day and year.
 This site is intended to provide information on the count method, locations and how to sign up, as well as links to key forms and documents needed.

 The goal of this project is to understand regional cyclist and pedestrian behavior, whether for commuting, recreation, or exercise.
 The data we collect as part of this project is the only consistent, uniform data set and analysis system for these types of modes.
 Counts happen three times a year – in May, September, and January.

 - Track changes in mode share for walking and bicycling

 - Justify funding for biking and walking infrastructure projects

 - Allow planning and municipal agencies to better coordinate their work

 - Inform efforts to manage and mitigate traffic congestion

 Please Contact Abby King at the Bicycle Coalition of Maine with any questions. firstname.lastname@example.org or 207-956-6538.